 - a) Ten-year conservation potential.
-Every two years, PSE must project its cumulative ten-year conservation potential in a conservation potential assessment (CPA). - i.)
-This projection must consider all conservation resources that are cost-effective and available. - ii.)
-Methods for identifying conservation potential - (1) In identifying conservation potential PSE must be consistent with the methodologies used by the Northwest Power and Conservation Council (NWPCC) as summarized in this subsection.
+Every two years, Cascade must project its cumulative ten-year conservation potential in a conservation potential assessment (CPA). - (i.)
+This projection must consider all conservation resources that are cost-effective and available. - (ii.)
+Methods for identifying conservation potential - (1) In identifying conservation potential Cascade must be consistent with the methodologies used by the Northwest Power and Conservation Council (NWPCC) as summarized in this subsection. - (a) Technical potential.
+Determine the amount of conservation that is technically feasible, considering measures and the number of these

-&lt;sup>1 The two-year conservation target includes the Company's Conservation Potential Assessment (CPA), adjustments for expected site-specific conservation opportunities, and consistent with Condition 4(b) below.
+1 The two-year conservation target includes the Company's Conservation Potential Assessment (CPA), adjustments for expected site-specific conservation opportunities, and consistent with Condition 4(b) below.